PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/index.md

 Now that we have confirmed that all the gatekeeper components are up and running, let us create a [constraint template]({{< ref "/blog/kubernetes/opa-gatekeeper#constraint-template" >}}) and implement a [constraint]({{< ref "/blog/kubernetes/opa-gatekeeper#constraint" >}}).

-## Creating and Implementing Constraints
+# Creating and Implementing Constraints

-We have successfully created a cluster, deployed gatekeeper and verified that all the components are working fine.
+We have successfully created a cluster, deployed opa gatekeeper and verified that all the components are working fine.
 We can now go onto defining a constraint template and implementing a constraint in our cluster.

-### ConstraintTemplate
+## ConstraintTemplate

 One of the policies that I have seen being applied in many clusters is the ability to pull images only from specific registries.
 This is a compliance policy which ensures that only vetted images are deployed into the cluster.
 It ensures that workloads do not use insecure images.
 Insecure images can result in a lot of issues including exfiltration of confidential data from workloads.
 This constraint template below is from the demo repository of Open Policy agent.
 This constraint template creates an allowlist of repositories ensuring that workloads do not pull images from unsafe repositories.
 Let’s get started on creating a constraint template to enable this.